mkosir/trpc-fe-boilerplate-next/README.md

 Minimal tRPC frontend boilerplate.
 Easily consume fully typesafe APIs.

-Monorepos are great, but sometimes we are targeting backend and frontend as separate repositories:
+Monorepos are great, but sometimes we are targeting backend and frontend as separate (mono)repositories:

 - separation/encapsulation of backend and frontend domain (except what must be exposed to both through API).
 - separation of backend and frontend developers (larger teams/companies).